Last updated on 2026-05-22

 - Community Health Nurse: Focus on health promotion and disease prevention within community settings, working with diverse populations.

-- Long-Term Care Nurse: Deliver care to elderly patients in long-term care facilities, addressing their unique health needs.
+- Long-Term Care Nurse: Deliver care to elderly patients in long-term care facilities, ensuring their comfort and well-being.

-- Clinical Nurse Educator: Educate and train nursing staff or students, sharing knowledge and best practices in clinical settings.
+- Clinical Nurse Educator: Educate and train nursing staff and students, sharing knowledge and best practices in clinical settings.

-- Public Health Nurse: Work in public health initiatives, focusing on health education, disease prevention, and community health assessments.
+- Public Health Nurse: Work in public health initiatives, addressing health issues and promoting wellness in communities.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.